shubhamuni/smart_brain/README.md

-Smart Brain: Face Recognition Project
+#Smart Brain: Face Recognition Project

 Welcome to the Smart Brain project repository!
-This project is aimed at implementing a face recognition system using cutting-edge technologies.
-Below, you will find all the necessary information to understand, set up, and use this system effectively.
+This project utilizes React, JavaScript, CSS, Tachyons, and React Particle.js libraries to implement a sophisticated face recognition system.
+Below, you'll find all the necessary information to understand, set up, and use this system effectively.
 Overview

-The Smart Brain project utilizes advanced facial recognition algorithms to identify faces in images.
-It employs deep learning techniques to achieve high accuracy and efficiency in recognizing faces within a given dataset.
+The Smart Brain project employs cutting-edge technologies to recognize faces in images.
+It utilizes React for building the user interface, JavaScript for logic implementation, CSS for styling, Tachyons for CSS utility classes, and React Particle.js for interactive visual effects.
 Getting Started

 To get started with the Smart Brain project, follow these steps: